Ultrafast single-pulse all-optical switching in synthetic ferrimagnetic Tb/Co/Gd multilayers

 When engineering the synthetic ferrimagnetic sample stack, it is important to consider that the Curie temperatures ($T_\mathrm{C}$) of the bulk Gd and Tb are 292~K and 222~K, respectively, and therefore below room temperature.
 Their magnetization will only be stabilized when interfaced with a ferromagnetic material like Co through the magnetic proximity effect, pushing $T_\mathrm{C}$ above room temperature.
 Taking this into account, the choice is made to perform experiments on Ta(4)/Tb($t_\mathrm{Tb}$)/Co(0.8)/Gd($t_\mathrm{Gd}$)/Co(0.8)/Tb($t_\mathrm{Tb}$)/TaN$_x$(4) multilayer samples (thicknesses in nm).
 A sketch of the sample design is shown in Fig.~\ref{fig:overview}~\textbf{a}.
 Comments on the reproducibility of the samples are provided in the supplementary material.

 For the first sample, Gd and Tb thicknesses are spatially varied along perpendicular directions to study a wide composition range.
 In order to determine the composition range where PMA is present, we measure hysteresis loops at different locations along the sample using MOKE.
-As the MOKE measurement is sensitive to mostly the Co magnetization, a reversal of the polarity of the hysteresis loop with respect to the direction of the applied OOP magnetic field is expected when scanning from Co to RE-dominated regions.
-We extract the MOKE signal intensity and polarity from our data and show the resulting phase diagram in Figure~\ref{fig:overview}~\textbf{b}.
+As the MOKE measurement is sensitive to mostly the Co magnetization, a reversal of the sign of the Kerr angle is expected when scanning from Co to RE-dominated regions.
+We extract the saturation Kerr angle $\theta_\mathrm{s}$ from our data and show the resulting phase diagram in Figure~\ref{fig:overview}~\textbf{b}.

 Regions with no PMA are shown in white, Co and RE-dominated regions with PMA in blue and red, respectively.
 We find that PMA is absent in composition regions, where the Tb is thinner than a monolayer ($\sim 0.3~$nm).
 We attribute this observation to the onset of a discontinuous Co/Tb interface which is detrimental to obtaining PMA.
 In regions with too thin Gd, we explain the lack of OOP anisotropy by the strong IP shape anisotropy of the joint two Co layers, overcoming interfacial anisotropy contributions.
 In the region with PMA, we observe a transition from Co to RE-dominated behavior.
 The compensation line separating these regions is indicated by a broken line in Figure~\ref{fig:overview}~\textbf{b}.